 Full Credit - what does it mean?
 There are going to be nuances implied by the question that a Level III candidate should be able to pick up from the context of the vignette.
 Easter Eggs, small nuggets to mine, or whatever you want to call them are going to add a point to your score.
 I have highlighted three in the Moose/Albright case later.
 You as the candidate are expected to consider all important aspects from your reading and studying in giving a response to the question, AND from all three Levels.

 These are not identified - you have to think of different facets while developing your response.
 "What other elements might be imbedded in this vignette" is a good way of proceeding, but do it quickly while you are formulating the response.
 Your time will be better spent getting the most important "points", but if these come up, another point or two is important to your overall score.

 Guideline Answers: How much do I need to put in to get full credit?
-The CFA Institute's Guideline Answers are generally more than is required to answer the question, however, when graders are looking at your response, there may be extra answers, such as, there are four valid reasons for an answer, but the question only asks for three.
+The CFA Institute's Guideline Answers are generally 125-140%, more than required to answer the question.
+When graders are looking at your response, there may be extra answers, such as, there are four valid reasons for an answer, but the question only asks for three.
 All four are correct, so pick the three that first come to your mind.
 In the Ethics area, there may be a number of Standards that are violated by one action - choose the one that is primary and use it.
-The secondary Standards are also violations but take time to write down and are not going to give you more points.
-See the Mason Dixon/Langhorne Advisors case for an example of this.
+The secondary Standards are also violations, but these take time to write down and are not going to give you more points.
+The Mason-Dixon/Langhorne case for an example.

-In regard to the vignettes, there isn't any highlighting available for the questions on the Exam, just the responses.
+In regard to the vignettes, there is now "highlighting" available for the questions on the Exam, as well as the responses.
 There is a way to flip back and forth from the vignette to the response area.
 The responses are directed to questions about one part of the vignette, even though all the parts are related or follow one another in the sense of developing a story.
 Refer back to the section of the vignette that allows you to answer the question or questions.